Updated: November 5, 2025

 How Much Workers' Comp Insurance Do I Need in Pennsylvania?

-In Pennsylvania, nearly all employers must carry workers' compensation insurance as soon as they hire employees.
-This insurance covers medical expenses and lost wages if workers get injured or become ill due to their job duties.
+In Pennsylvania, nearly all employers must get workers' compensation insurance unless your situation exempts you.
+This insurance covers medical expenses and lost wages if workers get injured or become ill because of their job.

-Businesses that fail to maintain proper workers' comp coverage face fines up to $2,500 for each day without insurance, plus potential criminal charges.
+Businesses that don't maintain proper workers' comp coverage face fines up to $2,500 for each day without insurance.

 minusSign icon